 SolarWinds MSP Backup is a backup and disaster recovery solution that performs backups using an agent installed on physical or virtual servers.

-Besides, it doesn’t require maintaining a secondary data center, as SolarWinds Backup stores and manages data in its private cloud, with 30 data centers across four continents.
-Moreover, these data centers are either ISO- or SOC-compliant.
+Besides, it doesn’t require maintaining a secondary data centre, as SolarWinds Backup stores and manages data in its private cloud, with 30 data centers across four continents.
+Moreover, these datacenters are either ISO- or SOC-compliant.

 SolarWinds Backup uses AES 256-bit data encryption to encrypt data when stored and transferred.
 Additionally, SolarWinds Backup offers custom encryption keys that are privately held by the organization or MSP—in other words, it’s built so even SolarWinds MSP can’t unencrypt data.